huggingface/hub-docs/docs/hub/spaces-overview.md

 ## Linking Models on the Hub

 You can showcase all the models and datasets that your Space links to by adding their identifier in your Space's README metadata.
 To do so, you can define them under the `models` and `datasets` keys.
-For example:
+In addition to listing the aretefacts in the README file, you can also record them in any `.py`, `.ini` or `.html` file as well.
+We'll parse it auto-magically!

+Here's an example linking two models with a space:

 ```
 title: My lovely space